AgentJay/python-rest-server/README.md

 Publishes the descriptions as HTML for functions and function parameters based on COMMENTS in the database Creates a service page for each function in a postgresql schema including information on the parameters, descriptions, types and default values
 Creates sample REST service calls for each service
 To take advantage of these features you simply need to create a function in Postgresql with a description.
-Optionally you can add additional information to the funtion such as parameter descriptions.
+Optionally you can add additional information to the function such as parameter descriptions.